UsabilityEngineering/RoomArranger/README.md

 **User Testing**

 - We created a comprehensive testing procedure for determining the efficacy of our prototype.
-- Using information from previous user feedback, we designed the testing procedure to focus on user experience issue we found in previous iterations.
+- Using information from previous user feedback, we designed the testing procedure to focus on user experience issues we found in previous iterations.

 - We were able to improve many points of confusion with the user interface.
-- Many more interactions patterns were added to the prototype, allowing users to have more productive interactions.
+- Many more interaction patterns were added to the prototype, allowing users to have a more productive experience.
 - Using the more advanced prototype, we were able to apply the user testing feedback toward specifying design parameters for the end product.